 The University's mandate is to serve the students in order to uplift the citizens of its state and in the same, has extended its teaching activities through a number of colleges.
-The learning outcomes are always kept in mind and the University teaching is aligned in needs of the social environment.
+The learning outcomes are always kept in mind and the University teaching in aligned to needs of the social environment.